Michelle Keegan

-Michelle Elizabeth Keegan (born 3 June 1987) is an English actress.
+Michelle Elizabeth Keegan (born 3 June 1987) is a British actress.
 She is known for her roles as Tina McIntyre in the ITV soap opera Coronation Street (2008–2014) and Georgie Lane in the BBC military drama Our Girl (2016–2020).
-Keegan has also starred as Tina Moore in the biopic Tina and Bobby (2017), Erin Croft in Sky Max comedy Brassic (2019–2025), Kate Thorne in BBC period drama Ten Pound Poms (2023–2025) and Maya Stern in Netflix thriller Fool Me Once (2024).
+Keegan has also starred as Tina Moore in the biopic Tina and Bobby (2017), Erin Croft in Sky Max comedy-drama Brassic (2019–2025), Kate Thorne in BBC period drama Ten Pound Poms (2023–2025) and Maya Burkett in Netflix thriller Fool Me Once (2024).

 Early life

-Keegan was born in Stockport to Michael Keegan and Jackie Turner.
+Michelle Elizabeth Keegan was born on 3 June 1987 in Stockport, England, to Michael Keegan and Jackie Turner.
 Her maternal grandmother was a Gibraltarian who married a British soldier stationed in Gibraltar.
 She has Irish ancestry on her father's side.

 She attended St Patrick's RC High School in Eccles near Manchester, Pendleton College in Salford and later the Manchester School of Acting.
 She worked at Selfridges in the Trafford Centre, and as a check-in agent at Manchester Airport.